-Both sets of glasses are available at Linen Closet boutique in downtown Delray Beach (303 NE 4th Street, Delray Beach, FL 33444 (561)266-0766.
+Both sets of glasses are available on Amazin (simply click respective links) or locally at Linen Closet boutique in downtown Delray Beach (303 NE 4th Street, Delray Beach, FL 33444 (561)266-0766.
 Ask for Christina or Carolann & tell them The Glamorous Gourmet sent ya!

 2.)
 THE RED WINE LOVER: This is the time of year to sip and savor those big, bold red wines and what’s better than a Cabernet Sauvignon?
 I especially adore these two California Cabernets available at two different price points to suit your budget:

 Fortress Knight’s Reserve Cabernet Sauvignon, Sonoma, California, 2013 ($35): This wine is an interesting blend of grape varieties including 82% Cabernet Sauvignon, 7% Syrah, 3% Petit Verdot, 3% Malbec and 3% Cabernet Franc.
 It’s aged in a mixture of French and American oak and has delicious notes of dark fruit, mocha & spice.